Gumparthypavankumar/Manage-Employees/README.md

 Must have:
 As a user I would like to easily and quickly check the available employees in this site

-As a user I want to eeasily add, update and delete a employee.
+As a user I want to easily add, update and delete a employee.

 ## Should have:
 As a user I would like to read about employee details